wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 Once it takes an action, it evaluatues its new state (its new position in the environment).
 It checks if the goal has been completed, and if not it continues until it completes the goal or dies along the way.

+A terminal state is simply a point where the task ends, whether successfully or not.
 In this case, a terminal state can be when the elf reaches the present, or when it falls into a hole and dies.
 In the latter case the agent finishes the task without achieving its goal.

 ![agent diagram](./agent_diagram.png)